 How to use screen mirroring with Chromecast?

-For other devices, you need install (very likely, you already installed it) Chromecast app and make sure it is updated to 1.7.4 or later versions.
+For other devices, you need to install (very likely, you already installed it) the Chromecast app and make sure it is updated to 1.7.4 or later versions.

 Once opening the Chromecast app, you will be greeted by the message “Cast Screen now available”.
 Once you dismiss this message, you should find the cast screen in the menu as shown below.

 Tap the cast screen button to find and connect to the Chromecast.
-Once screen is mirrored, you can close this app.
-You can now run any apps and everything will be displayed in the TV.
+Once the screen is mirrored, you can close this app.
+You can now run any apps and everything will be displayed on the TV.
 Audio will also be transferred to TV.

-If you cannot find the cast screen option in Chromecast app, very likely, you are using an older version of Chromecast app, or your device is not among the supported devices yet.
+If you cannot find the cast screen option in the Chromecast app, very likely, you are using an older version of the Chromecast app, or your device is not among the supported devices yet.

 Will screen mirroring with Chromecast replace Miracast (wireless display)?

 Currently, screen mirroring (screencasting) with Chromecast is still a beta feature on limited devices (see the list above).

 Eventually, this feature will be available for more and devices with KitKat 4.4.2 or later.
 But Google didn’t give a time frame yet.

 So, if you need a screen mirroring feature, but you don’t have a supported device, you probably have to use a wireless display if your device supports it.